Device > Setup > Management

 Set the duration of time (in seconds) for the firewall to attempt to query AutoFocus for threat intelligence data.
 If the AutoFocus portal does not respond before the end of the specified period, the firewall closes the connection.

-Use this section to configure VM-Series and hardware-based firewalls to forward logs to the Logging Service.
+Use this section to configure VM-Series and hardware-based firewalls to forward logs to Cortex Data Lake.
+Here’s the full workflow to configure the options described below:

 Enable Logging Service

-When enabled, the firewalls that belong to the selected Template will save a copy of the logs both to the Logging Service and to the Panorama or Distributed Log Collection architecture.
+This is a helpful option if you’re evaluating Cortex Data Lake—when enabled, the firewalls that belong to the selected Template will save a copy of the logs to Cortex Data Lake and to your Panorama or Distributed Log Collection architecture.

 Enable Enhanced Application Logging

-Enhanced Application Logging requires a Logging Service license.
+Enhanced Application Logging requires a Logging Service (Cortex Data Lake) license.
 You cannot view these logs—they are designed to be consumed only by Palo Alto Networks applications.

 Connection count to Logging Service for PA-7000s and PA-5200s

-(PA-7000 Series and PA-5200 Series firewalls) Specify the number of connections for sending logs from the firewalls to the Logging Service (range is 1 to 20; default is 5).
-You can use the request logging-service-forwarding status CLI command on the firewall to verify the number of active connections between the firewall and the Logging Service.
+PA-7000 Series and PA-5200 Series firewalls) Specify the number of connections for sending logs from the firewalls to Cortex Data Lake (range is 1 to 20; default is 5).
+You can use the

 Logging Service Status